phaidra/phaidra/README.md

 -   When logged in, F5 from
     `http://localhost:3001/ui/search?page=1&pagesize=10` throws
     `GET http://localhost:3001/ui/search?page=1&pagesize=10 500 (RuntimeError)`.
+    Clearing the browser-cookies from localhost:3001 remediates this, but user will be logged out then.

 -   After uploading an image, api throws 500 with
     `GET http://localhost:3003/object/o:3/preview 500 (Internal Server Error)`